Sara Gensic, Co-Founder, Upper Elementary Teacher Leader

 Suzy found her love for children after volunteering at a local therapeutic horseback riding center.
 From there, she pursued a Bachelor of Arts in Biology with a minor in Therapeutic Recreation from Indiana University-Bloomington and followed this with a General Science Teaching Endorsement for grades 6-12.
 While growing her family, she earned a Masters in Education from Indiana University-Fort Wayne focused on marriage and family counseling.
 She worked regionally to provide homebound preschool services to low-income families and taught parenting classes for a social service agency in Fort Wayne.
 She discovered Montessori elementary education at a local Montessori School while serving on their board.
-She pursued her AMS, 6-12 credential from St. Catherine’s University in St. Paul, MN and has relished being in the classroom these past 13 years.
+She pursued her AMS, 6-12 credential from St. Catherine’s University in St. Paul, MN and has relished being in the elementary classroom these past 18 years.
 She loves teaching children to appreciate Earth’s beauty and the laws of nature through science and ecology lessons.
 She is excited to have found The Wildflower Network and to be given an opportunity to pioneer a unique, educational perspective in Fort Wayne focused on the powerful work of social justice through learning about implicit bias in the classroom.